Multi-Armed Bandit Dynamic Beam Zooming for mmWave Alignment and Tracking: Introduction

-A fourth class of algorithms exploits the conceptual analogy between beam steering and optimal arm play in a \ac{MAB} problem to achieve low-complexity.
-Every beam direction corresponds to a set of phase shifts applied to array elements and can be viewed as an arm to pull in a \ac{MAB} algorithm.
-The \ac{RSS} acquired with every choice of beam direction can then be used as a reward and exploited by a \ac{MAB} exploration strategy as in \cite{gulati2013learning}, which uses many of the regret minimizing algorithms from \cite{auer2002finite}.
-The algorithms in \cite{auer2002finite} are generally based around the approach of playing the arm with the highest estimated \ac{UCB} of the mean reward.
-This is a core methodology in \ac{MAB} algorithms that yields sublinear regret over the number of arms pulled.
-Alternatively, one can use \ac{RSS} information a priori~\cite{va2019online}, in which case \ac{MAB} algorithms are used to make fine adjustments based on the information provided.
-A representative example is~\ac{UBA}~\cite{hashemi2018efficient}, which exploits unimodality, i.e., the existence of monotonically increasing rewards when moving towards the direction of maximum reward.
-In this case, a \ac{UE} and \ac{BS} beam pair acts as an individual arm and the unimodality of the reward structure, \cite{combes2014unimodal,yu2011unimodal}, allows one to achieve a regret that accumulates independent of the number of arms.
-Experimental results in \cite{hashemi2018efficient} show that the mutual alignment of both users exhibits an approximate unimodal structure.
-Few reward structures are perfectly unimodal and the algorithm in \cite{hashemi2018efficient,combes2014unimodal} that plays only samples local to the current empirical maximum easily gets stuck in local maxima.
-To address this issue, \cite{blinn2021mmwave} adapts \ac{OSUB} \cite{combes2014unimodal} for use with a hierarchical codebook.
-The numerical simulations show a substantial reduction in the number of samples required, with robustness to multi-path effects but no theoretical guarantees. \cite{zhao2019fast} combines \ac{TS} together with the grouping of arms into clusters of beam pointing directions to induce a hierarchical approach, demonstrating a reduction in number of overall samples required.
-The \ac{HBA} algorithm~\cite{wu2019fast} adapts the X-arm bandit algorithm~\cite{bubeck2011x}, but the hierarchical approach of \ac{HBA} only indirectly exploits the hierarchical structure and still uses pencil beams to acquire reward signals. \ac{HBA} also requires the fine tuning of hyper-parameters and theoretical guarantees are only provided in the form of regret bounds.
-The \ac{2PHTS} algorithm in \cite{wei2022fast} uses grouped sums of arms as \enquote{super-arms}, which are broader beams, to create a two-level hierarchical beamformer and adopts the \ac{TAS} framework of \cite{garivier2016optimal,kaufmann2016complexity}.
+Particularly relevant to the present work, a fourth class of algorithms exploits the conceptual analogy between beam steering and arm play in a \acf{MAB} problem to lower complexity without sacrificing performance.
+In brief, every beam direction, which corresponds to a set of phase shifts applied to array elements, may be viewed as an arm to pull in a \ac{MAB} algorithm and the \ac{RSRP} acquired with every choice of beam direction provides a reward that may be exploited by a \ac{MAB} exploration strategy.
+Experimental results in \cite{hashemi2018efficient} show that the alignment of two users exhibits an approximate unimodal structure \cite{combes2014unimodal,yu2011unimodal} that can be efficiently exploited.
+Few reward structures are perfectly unimodal and the algorithm in \cite{hashemi2018efficient,combes2014unimodal} may get stuck in local maxima.
+To address this, \cite{blinn2021mmwave} adapts \ac{OSUB} \cite{combes2014unimodal} for use with a hierarchical codebook; numerical simulations show a substantial reduction in the number of samples required, with robustness to multi-path effects but no theoretical guarantees.
+The \ac{HBA} algorithm~\cite{wu2019fast} adapts the X-arm bandit algorithm~\cite{bubeck2011x}, but only indirectly exploits the hierarchical structure since pencil beams acquire reward signals.
+The \ac{2PHTS} algorithm \cite{wei2022fast} uses grouped sums of arms as ``super-arms,'' which are broader beams, to create a two-level hierarchical beamformer and adopts the \ac{TAS} framework of \cite{garivier2016optimal,kaufmann2016complexity}.
+With respect to track tasks, \ac{MAB} algorithms in the regret setting provide a low-overhead approach, where for instance \cite{zhang2020beam} chooses arms close to the empirical best to play at each round.